-In all projects assessed the technical set up and performance does not deviate significantly from the initial proposals.
+In all projects assessed, the technical set up and performance does not deviate significantly from the initial proposals.
 Here, we studied and showed mostly the energy production of these innovative projects and possible deviation from initial plans.
-This information helps to understand issues on maintenance - preventive and corrective -, weather conditions and their effects on renewable energy production and possible measures to tackle those.
+This information helps to understand issues on maintenance - preventive and corrective -, weather conditions and their effects on renewable energy production and possible measures to tackle them.

-When it comes to costs, in the wind energy group of projects we were able to understand the main composition and shares of preventive and corrective maintenance as well as the temporal development of O&M costs (OPEX) over the first years of operation of the NER 300 onshore wind projects.
+When it comes to costs, in the wind energy group of projects we were able to understand the main composition and shares of preventive and corrective maintenance as well as the temporal development of O&M costs (OPEX) over the first years of operation of the NER 300 wind projects.
 Moreover, we were able to benchmark the projects OPEX and CAPEX as compared to the international development of onshore and offshore wind costs.
 Given the small subset of data, no final conclusion can be made on the potential downward trend of OPEX costs over project lifetime or the development of maintenance categories over time.

 According to the reports received, project management plays a vital role for the construction, commissioning and operation of the projects.
 The information received and assessed highlighted two main lessons learnt.
 The first one refers to the continuous communication and early involvement dialogue with the authorities and stakeholders involved.
-Among the key points, a strong time and quality management especially during planning and construction is referred to.
-The second key lesson is communication and proper arrangement early on with all key players including experienced employees, contractors, and project and technical experts.
+Among the key points, a strong time and quality management, especially during planning and construction, is referred to.
+The second key lesson is communication and proper arrangement early on with all key players, including experienced employees, contractors and project and technical experts.
 Overall, there is extensive knowledge and experience gathered on a project management level by the projects.

 Another aspect covered by this year's project management section refers to the measures implemented in response to the COVID-19 pandemic.
-The projects implemented different mitigation measures and activities in this respect targeting different elements of their operations.
-Projects in the wind energy domain implemented guidelines to address hygienic standards (Ensuring distance rules, disinfection concepts, supply of PCR or Quick Tests, and additional Crew Transfer Vessels (offshore)) and set up COVID-19 response teams ensuring an uninterrupted operation of the projects.
-Projects in construction or coming online in 2020 faced some difficulties as a consequence of COVID-19.
-One hearing date of an environmental court challenge has been postponed leading to project delays.
-In another case the logistics were affected and delayed by 3-4 months, as a consequence of very limited circulation of goods and people across the different countries.
+The projects implemented different mitigation measures and activities in this respect, targeting different elements of their operations.
+Projects in the wind energy domain implemented guidelines to address hygienic standards (ensuring distance rules, disinfection concepts, supply of PCR or Quick Tests, and additional Crew Transfer Vessels (offshore)) and set up COVID-19 response teams ensuring an uninterrupted operation of the projects.
+Projects in construction or coming online in 2020 and 2021 faced some difficulties as a consequence of COVID-19.

-On the environmental impact assessment we found that all projects are reducing the amount of $CO_2$ eq. emissions when compared to the mean production by the energy system today.
+On the environmental impact assessment, we found that all projects are reducing the amount of CO_2 eq. emissions when compared to the mean production by the energy system today.
 Moreover, all projects perform environmental assessments and have advanced awareness on the topic.
-Again the update of KS templates on the Wind Energy projects facilitated a comparison of the direct $CO_2$ eq. emissions avoided.

-Last, when it comes to health and safety no major accidents or near misses were reported.
-For those that occurred proper measures were taken.
+Last, when it comes to health and safety, no major accidents or near misses were reported.
+For those that occurred, proper measures were taken.
 These include reassessments of the project setup and training of employees.

 The NER 300 projects assessed this year provide valuable information for their continuation and the application of this information to future innovative projects entering the energy market.
-Here, we demonstrate that even with a small number of projects, when the availability of statistically significant information is scarce, when these are assessed over time and the Knowledge Sharing process is functional, results can be aggregated and the knowledge can be shared with the wider community.
+Here, we demonstrate that even with a small number of projects and scarcity of statistically significant information, when these are assessed over time and the Knowledge Sharing process is functional, results can be aggregated and the knowledge can be shared with the wider community.